iam-salma/opencv-invisibility-cloak/README.md

 ---

 ### 👉 Tips for Best Results
-- Use a solid-colored blue cloak.
+- Use a solid blue-colored cloak.
 - Ensure even lighting — avoid shadows or reflections.
 - Capture the background without the person.